github/git-sizer/README.md

 By default, only statistics above a minimal level of concern are reported.
 Use `--verbose` (as above) to request that all statistics be output.
 Use `--threshold=<value>` to suppress the reporting of statistics below a specified level of concern. (`<value>` is interpreted as a numerical value corresponding to the number of asterisks.)
 Use `--critical` to report only statistics with a critical level of concern (equivalent to `--threshold=30`).

 If you'd like the output in machine-readable format, including exact numbers, use the `--json` option.
+You can use `--json-version=1` or `--json-version=2` to choose between old and new style JSON output.

 To get a list of other options, run